Services for Guests

 A Guest Borrower card is valid for one year from date of issue (or for Bowdoin Friends, until the expiration of Friends’ membership).
 The Library card may be renewed at the Hawthorne-Longfellow Library Circulation Desk; please bring the expired card in for renewal.
 Outstanding fees must be paid before a card may be renewed.

 Books and Government Documents may be checked out at the Circulation Desk of Hawthorne-Longfellow, Hatch Science Library, and the Music Library.
 The Guest Borrower card must be presented to check out a book.
 The loan period is two weeks, but books are subject to immediate recall at any time.
-DVDs and videos may be borrowed for one week, or may be used at viewing stations in the Library.
+DVDs and videos may be used at viewing stations in the Library.

 Periodicals do not circulate to Guest Borrowers.

 The collections of the Art Library and the Media Commons, and recordings at the Music Library, must be used in-house.

 Guest borrowers may renew books once, for an additional two-week period.
 This may be done in person or by calling the Circulation Desk.